vegaprotocol/specs/protocol/0044-LIME-lp_mechanics.md

 ### Market parameters

-All market parameters can be set / modified as part of [market proposal](0028-GOVE-governance.md) / market change proposal and the new value take effect at at the first new epoch after enactment.
+All market parameters can be set / modified as part of [market proposal](0028-GOVE-governance.md) / market change proposal and the new value take effect at the first new epoch after enactment.

 - `market.liquidity.priceRange` (decimal) - this is a percentage price move (e.g. `0.05 = 5%`) from `mid_price` during continuous trading or indicative uncrossing price during auctions.